 To keep your arena in the best shape, you will need an arena drag, which can also be called a groomer.
 A drag is an attachment that you can put on a tractor or with a tow bar to pull across your riding surface.
 Usually, a drag has “teeth”, or spikes, that move the surface around.

 The primary purpose of a drag is to keep your arena footing even and at the desired depth.
 By using a groomer and leveling blade, you can easily fill ruts and redistribute high spots.
 This is especially important for arenas where the horses all follow the same tracks.

 Once ruts become deeply entrenched, it can be impossible to erase them fully.
-Moving in with a drag early on is the best way to keep your footing surface in pristine shape.
+Moving in with a horse arena grooming equipment early on is the best way to keep your footing surface in pristine shape.

 How often you groom your arena surface depends on how often you use your arena.
 For those who host frequent riding events and use their horse arena daily, you should be dragging your arena at least once a day.
-Even for riders who do not use their arena as heavily, it is vital to drag the arena at least once a week.
+Even for riders who do not use their arena as heavily, it is vital to drag the arena following arena dragging patterns, at least once a week.

 When you are thinking about which drag to purchase, some things to consider are price, maneuverability, and how easy it is to use.
 The ability to control depth is one of the most critical factors.

 Regardless of the type of footing, your riding arena is only as good as the base’s integrity that supports it.
 It is essential to take extreme caution when using arena tools on the footing, to maintain even composition and your base’s structure.

 Most arena groomers and drags have gauge wheels, allowing you to determine the depth you want to dig into the surface.
 If you go too deep, you could push into the base causing all sorts of problems such as serious ruts, which is a costly mistake.